flexxui/flexx/docs/event/index.rst

 Reference for flexx.event
 -------------------------

-The event module provides functionality for properties and events.
+The event module provides the :class:`Component <flexx.event.Component>` class that can be subclassed to add properties, actions, reactions and events.

 .. toctree::
    :maxdepth: 2